 Any platform, open source or proprietary, becomes a potential vulnerability when not managed responsibly.
 Thanks to its transparency and the strength of its ecosystem, WordPress as an application is itself reliable, secure, and supported.
 Running it safely within an enterprise IT environment involves the discipline that keeps any enterprise software secure and performant – things like user access safety, application maintenance, and coding standards.
-Part of our value as a managed platform is in taking care of so many of those elements on behalf of our customers.
+Part of our value is in taking care of so many of those elements on behalf of our customers.

 We’re happy to pass along some of the key security tenets and related approaches we employ in safeguarding enterprise WordPress applications for our clients.